lucydevdesign/lucydevdesign.github.io/content/posts/life.md

 +++
-title = 'Life is like a video game' date = 2024-08-21 T18:39:07
-draft = false
+title = 'Life is like a video game' date = 2024-08-21T18:39:07 draft = false
 +++

-On august 12 2024 I will have been on this planet for 27 years, I felt like I hadn't done much with the precious time on here and felt like i was counting down the years.
+On august 12 2024 I will have been on this planet for 27 years, I felt like I hadn't done much with the precious time on here and felt like i was counting down the years in my quarter life crisis.
 For those of you struggling with those kinds of thoughts I urge you not to feel sad or depressed.

 you've been blessed with the gift of life and I will tell you now the secret to not worrying.